ToddBradley/terranborderlands/universe/alula/index.md

 ### Inner Asteroid Belt

 Occupied by Long Tail Tribe, who have a cultural disgust and avoidance of Nine Fingers Tribe.
-Contact point - trade in vital goods.
-They are pirates hiding out among the rocks.
-Ancient ruins dot the rocks.
+It is rumored that there are pirates hiding out among the rocks.
+There are occasional unsubstantiated reports of precursor ruins that dot the rocks.

-The belt lies between the 2nd and 3rd planets of the system.
+The inner asteroid belt lies between the 2nd and 3rd planets of the system.

 ### Xi Ursae Majoris ACd - Alula - Main Planet